User Roles and Permissions

 - Customize account branding

-As the Admin, you are able to control what permissions other roles have--for example, if you are using Groups, perhaps you may not want Group Admins to be able to view a certain report, or something along those lines.
-You can adjust each role's permissions as needing from the Roles section of the account.
+As the Admin, you are able to control what permissions other roles have--for example, if you are using Groups, perhaps you may not want Group Admins to be able to view a certain report, or remove students from courses.
+You can adjust each role's permissions as needed from the Roles section of the account.

-- To manage the permissions for a role, click on its name.
+To manage the permissions for a role, click on it under the Name column.
 You will then be redirected to the Permissions page as displayed below.
-All permission types you can manage for this role are listed in the left column, whereas the second column mentions all the necessary capabilities related to the selected permission type.
+All permission categories available for this role are listed in the left column, whereas the second column lists all the currently selected capabilities related to the associated permission type.

 - There are many Permissions categories, and we encourage you to click through them to ensure everything is set up as you'd like.
 While we won't go through each setting available, let's briefly go through the major Permissions categories: